NeoPositive/AngryBritishButler/README.md

 ### **Audio Variety**:

-- There is 26 different audio phrases, that the butler would randomly *say*.
+- There is a total of 26 different phrases that the butler can say in game with this mod!
+- There is 13 diffrent phrases that the butler can say when they brandishing their knife out!
+- There is another 13 different phrases that the butler can say while brushing the floor!

 ## Installation